styfle/dotnet-api-example/README.md

 # Example

-Example of what a simple dotnet api might look like
+Example of what a simple dotnet api might look like.

+Ignore most of the files besides the `api` directory.

 ## Run locally